Guided by a belief in the power of a wide range of human potential, we approach each child’s learning flexibly and responsively.

 Our inclusive approach serves a diverse community of learners through tailoring of curriculum, instructional differentiation and small group intervention or extension.

 At Meridian, we utilize the talents of every teaching member of the staff, through classroom and specialist area differentiation practices.
-In addition to the regular teaching staff, we have a four, full-time specialized teachers who collaborate with classroom teachers to facilitate academic and social-emotional learning and training.
+In addition to classroom faculty, we have a four, full-time specialized teachers who collaborate with classroom teachers to facilitate academic and social-emotional learning and training.
 These staff members utilize methods which include: professional development for staff on a wide variety of learning styles and differences; creation and implementation of individual learning plans for students that have specialized needs (both support and enrichment); small group instruction in targeted skill areas for support and/or enrichment; and monitoring of ongoing assessments to tailor instruction.
 Learning specialists also oversee collaboration with outside professionals who work with Meridian students and with our Associate Faculty to plan and organize instruction.

 Every Associate Faculty member receives specialized training and coaching to aid in their daily work in the classroom.
 Each grade level team includes two lead faculty members and a full-time Associate Faculty member.
 We’ve made significant scheduling changes to provide our Associate Faculty with more access to students, which results in an increased teacher to student ratio during instructional blocks.
 Our Associate Faculty members are trained and experienced teachers who work side-by-side with their teaching teams to plan and facilitate instruction, deepening their understanding of the practice of teaching by observing, learning from, and working with their grade level teams.